cap-ntu/ML-Model-CI/frontend/README.md

 ## Quick Start

 Before getting start with the web application, you need to connect with your backend APIs (MLModelCI services).
-Currently, the address is hardcoded as http://localhost:5000.
-If you want to connect to your own MLModelCI service, you should modify the address before starting.
+The default address is http://localhost:8000/api/v1/model.
+If you want to connect to your own MLModelCI service, you should modify the address before starting in `src/config.ts`.

 ```bash
 npm install